turbonomic/reporting-docs/page/entity.md

 ---
 layout: default
-title: entity
+title: entity Table
 ---

-# Table Description

 The Entity table contains information about which entities appear in the topologies and when.
 Table gets updated with each market cycle.

-# Columns

-{% include entityTable.html %}
+{% include genFiles/entity.html %}

-# Sample Use Case
+## Sample Use Case
 For a given time interval, count number of PHYSICAL_MACHINE entities that have 4 CPUS.

     select count(*)